chenx/Drupal_Extension/README.md

 # Drupal_Extension
-Extension to customize WordPress as website framework.
+Extension to customize Drupal as website framework.

 # About